Creating ACIS RMFs with mkacisrmf

 - Match an existing ARF

 If the specextract script was used, you already have an ARF file for the data.
-Rather than remake both the RMF and ARF, get the grid information from the history in the ARF file:
+Rather than remake both the RMF and ARF, get the grid information from the history in the ARF file.
+The value of the parameter can be read from the screen or extracted using the action=pset parameter, as shown below:

 - Create the RMF first